 About the Artist – Richard Young

-Welcome to the R Young Art website, an online art gallery featuring the original, fine art oil paintings, pastels and prints by myself.
-I am a UK national, born in Yorkshire in 1961, and now based in Wokingham, Berkshire, UK where I have my office and studio.
+I am a self-taught, full time professional Artist, born in Yorkshire, in 1961, and now based in Wokingham, Berkshire, UK where I have my office and studio.

 I am often asked “why dancers?”, or what’s the theme to your artwork and it’s simple.
-The theme is PASSION… The dancers, musicians and even the wildlife share one commonality.
+The theme is PASSION… The dancers, musicians, figurative and even the wildlife artwork share one commonality.
 PASSION.
 I have a tremendous passion for everything I do and my artwork in particular.
 I therefore make every possible effort to capture the passion in the subjects I paint.

 I am also extremely analytical and self critique each painting upon completion in a systematic manner, as anyone who has attended an unveiling session in my home and studio will know.